Kips Bay Brewing Company

 Kips Bay Brewing Company, also known as Kips Bay Brewing and Malting Co. and Patrick Skelly Brewery, was a brewery located in Manhattan, New York City, that operated from 1894 to 1947.
-The former company's buildings have been repurposed into offices and are one of two groups of surviving brewery structures in Manhattan from the period when brewing was a major industry in the city.
+The former company's buildings have been repurposed into offices and apartments; they are one of two groups of surviving brewery structures in Manhattan from the period when brewing was a major industry in the city.

 History

 Construction and early years

 The brewery opened in 1894 on First Avenue between 37th and 38th streets and was originally named after Patrick Skelly, an Irishman who established the company.
 He renamed the business to Kips Bay Brewing Company the following year after the adjacent neighborhood of Kips Bay.
 Patrick died in 1908 and ownership of the brewery was turned over to his son Hugh, who served as its president until his death in 1943.

 The brewery's facilities included the former Kips Bay Malt House, a six-story brick building located at the southeast corner of First Avenue and 38th Street, which Skelly bought at a trustee's auction in March 1892.
 The purchase included property having frontages of 148.1 ft on First Avenue and 150 ft on 38th Street and also contained more than 80 ft of waterfront access on the East River.
 The malt house had been previously owned by brewers Simon Bernheimer and David Jones; its sale had been ordered by a court in 1890 as a result of legal action taken by the executors of the estate of David Jones following his death in 1881.

 In September 1892, plans were prepared by architects Lederle & Co. for a brewery and stock house at 648-650 First Avenue having a frontage of 44.6 ft and a depth of 125 ft.
 Maps published by G.W.
 Bromley & Co. and the Sanborn Map Company indicate that by 1899 the company's facilities had expanded southward along the east side of First Avenue to its intersection with 37th Street.
 According to the records of architects J. B. Snook & Sons, the firm was involved in designing several projects on the site including an addition to the roof at 648-650 First Avenue, a penthouse at First Avenue and 37th Street, and the "Kips Bay Brewery," the latter of which occurred in 1901.